RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 `curl $URL/services/inventory ; echo`

 So now `Inventory` service is deployed to OpenShift.
-You can also see it in the Project Status in the OpenShift Console with its single replica running in 1 pod , along with the Postgres database pod.
+You can also see it in the Project Status in the OpenShift Console with its single replica running in 1 pod, along with the Postgres database pod.

 ####12.
 Access the application running on OpenShift